 “Hang on,” you say, “You’ve just told me this stuff causes cancers, there’s no bloody way I’m going in there!”

-We will delighted to do the work for you.
+We will be delighted to do the work for you.
 You can keep your workers safe, look good and sleep well at night.

 Our fumigators, who do the job every day, have some pretty fancy kit to detect toxic gasses.
 And, remember, these gasses are now considered toxic right down to 0.01 ppm.

 If you are considering doing this on your own, you must be trained.
 Level 3 Award in Safe Use of Fumigants for the Management of Invertebrate Pests -Unit 2 is what you need.
-The BPCA does provide this qualification, it’s a good one.
+The BPCA does provide this qualification; it’s a good one.

-If you don’t have this qualification and something goes wrong and someone makes a claim, you are somewhere up a creek without a canoe, let alone a paddle.
+If you don’t have this qualification and something goes wrong, and someone makes a claim, you are somewhere up a creek without a canoe, let alone a paddle.
 We have recently seen a competitor in court who literally got out of jail (not free) in part because of his staff being under-trained.
 Make sure your training is up to spec or run the risk of dire consequences!

 There is also the risk of the fumigant residues to consider.
 These likely have not completely reacted, so there is always some toxic gas evolution still to come.
 This means the residues must be transported safely and disposed of legally.
-Fumigators have specialised quenching tanks to deactivate these residues and there is also the grand old cost of getting rid of the resulting metal hydroxides and various other goodies that result.
+Fumigators have specialised quenching tanks to deactivate these residues, and there is also the grand old cost of getting rid of the resulting metal hydroxides and various other goodies that result.

 And, oh good lord, as if it wasn’t complicated enough already all fumigant waste must be disposed of as hazardous waste under the code “EW 06 03 wastes from the MFSU of salts and their solutions and metallic oxides.”